 Using the efficient assisted modes in the RADIO, the TIFS will be programmed with the correct value based on the frame being transmitted.
-If the assisted modes are not being used the user must update the TIFS register manually.
-The figure below provides details on what IFS period is valid in both acknowledged and unacknowledged transmissions.
+If the assisted modes are not in use, the TIFS register must be updated manually.
+The following figure provides details on what IFS period is valid in both acknowledged and unacknowledged transmissions.

-Figure 111: Interframe spacing examples
+Figure 114: Interframe spacing examples